VelocityLapse/velocitylapse.github.io/source/settings.rst

 .. note::
     This beta feature is available for testing only in Velocity Lapse PRO v1.5.

-The file format(s) that frames will be saved to during Timelapse mode captures.
+The file format(s) that frames will be saved to during Timelapse and Photolapse mode captures.

 - :guilabel:`JPG Only` will save each frame as a JPG file.
 - :guilabel:`RAW + JPG` will save a RAW (DNG) file and a JPG file for each frame.
 This option is displayed if at least one of your device cameras support RAW (DNG) capture.
 When enabled, during capture, both a JPG and DNG file will be saved.
 Please note that Velocity Lapse will only show JPG files in the editor.
-You can export the timelapse project to an image sequence as usual and you will find both files for each frame.
+You can export the project to an image sequence as usual and you will find both files for each frame.

 .. admonition:: Special Considerations For RAW (DNG) Capture